 This course provides the nursing student with an introduction to the foundations of pharmacology including: science of drug action, principles of medication administration, accurate calculation of drug doses, medication therapy across the lifespan, application of medications to treat health alterations, normal and adverse responses by the client to medication therapy, medication safety, medication regulation, national patient safety goals, and appropriate nursing interventions to achieve the desired goals of medication therapy.
 Students must be admitted into the Nursing Program to enroll in this course.
-Restricted to: Nursing Majors and Community Colleges only.
+Restricted to: NUR majors.
+Restricted to: Community Colleges only.

-- 1. Recognize personally held values and demonstrate assessment of the values held by diverse patients, as well as their preferences and expressed needs related to pharmacological therapy. - Communicate with other members of the healthcare team to establish a plan to meet the needs of individuals, including commonly related to adverse or side effects of pharmacological therapy throughout the lifespan. - Compare an individualized patient care plan utilizing an evidencebased approach for patient(s) across the lifespan to outcomes related to the administration of pharmacological therapy. - Demonstrate adherence to policies, procedures, and standards of care for the administration of pharmacological therapy in healthcare delivery systems. - 5.
-Apply strategies to reduce the risk of harm to self or others while providing professional nursing care. - 6.
-Utilize varied communication technologies, electronic healthcare databases, and electronic health records to plan nursing care for the administration of pharmacological therapy across the lifespan.
+- Recognize personally held values and demonstrate assessment of the values held by diverse patients, as well as their preferences and expressed needs related to pharmacological therapy as measured by: a.
+Recognize the influence of values, preferences, and expressed needs on the administration of pharmacotherapeutics to populations across the lifespan; b.
+Explain the nurse's professional role related to pharmacotherapeutics in diverse populations across the lifespan - 2.
+Communicate with other members of the healthcare team to establish a plan to meet the needs of individuals, including commonly related to adverse or side effects of pharmacological therapy throughout the lifespan as measured by: a.
+Identify methods for communication with the health care team related to pharmacotherapeutics; b.
+Explain how members of the health care team collaborate in the delivery of pharmacotherapeutics - 3.
+Compare an individualized patient care plan utilizing an evidence-based approach for patient(s) across the lifespan to outcomes related to the administration of pharmacological therapy as measured by as measured by: a.
+Apply evidence-based information to the administration of pharmacotherapeutics - 4.
+Demonstrate adherence to policies, procedures, and standards of care for the administration of pharmacological therapy in healthcare delivery systems as measured by: a.
+Give examples of policies, procedures, and standards of care related to selected medication administration topics - 5.
+Apply strategies to reduce the risk of harm to self or others while providing professional nursing care as measured by: a.
+Give examples of policies, procedures, and standards of care related to selected medication administration topics; b.
+Give examples of common classes of drugs that are used in health care and their related pharmacokinetics, pharmacodynamics, and pharmacotherapeutics - 6.
+Utilize varied communication technologies, electronic healthcare databases, and electronic health records to plan nursing care for the administration of pharmacological therapy across the lifespan as measured by: a.
+Discuss available technology for delivery of nursing care related to pharmacotherapeutics be admitted into the Nursing Program to enroll in this course.
+Restricted to: NUR majors.
+Restricted to: Community Colleges only.

 NURS 134.
-Foundation of Nursing Skills and Assessment 1 Credit (1)
+Foundation of Nursing Skills and Assessment 3 Credits (1+6P)

-This course provides nursing students with introductory nursing concepts related to implementation and evaluation of nursing skills and assessment including: techniques of fundamental nursing care, basic and intermediate nursing skills, and foundational physical assessment techniques associated with care across the lifespan.
+This course provides nursing students with introductory nursing knowledge related to performance of nursing skills and assessment including: techniques of fundamental nursing care, basic and intermediate nursing skills, and foundational physical assessment techniques associated with care across the lifespan.
 Students must be admitted into the Nursing Program to enroll in this course.
-Restricted to: Nursing Majors and Community Colleges only.
+Students must